crankmanser/sphec-meter/Project_Manifest.md

 ## Roadmap (What Is to Come)

-1.  **Implement the Calibration Engine**: Create a `CalibrationManager` cabinet to process filtered voltages into final, calibrated pH and EC values using the quadratic model.
-2.  **Enhance `telemetryTask`**: Update the telemetry output to report the final, scientifically accurate pH and EC values.
+1.  **Develop the User Interface**: Begin creating the UI screens for the calibration wizard and the main measurement display, building upon the now-complete back-end engine.
-3.  **Develop the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state.
+2.  **Implement the `StatusIndicatorController`**: Implement the logic to drive the physical LEDs and on-screen status icons based on system state (e.g., probe warming up, calibration needed).
-4.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.
+3.  **Develop the `ConnectivityManager` and API Layer**: Implement the Wi-Fi/BLE connection management and the remote control API.
-5.  **Implement the Full UI**: Build out the user interface screens based on the `UIEngine` components.